RedEM-RP/redemrp_inventory/README.md

 - /giveitem name count - to give yourself an item

 ## 4. Usable Items
-- To Register a usable item, use an example provided below (server-side)
+- To Register usable item, use an example provided below (server-side)
 ```
 RegisterServerEvent("RegisterUsableItem:your_item_name")
 AddEventHandler("RegisterUsableItem:your_item_name", function(source)